wb/gitall/README.md

 	                     cancel out -v
 	  -v, --verbose      increase output verbosity.
 Repeat for more noise, or to cancel out -q
+	  -r, --raw          Treat the specified command as a 'full' command, i.e. not a git 'sub'-command.
+E.g. gitall --raw cat .gitignore

 	NOTE: --quiet and --verbose cancel out each other. e.g. '-qqv' = '-q'